Expensive bits and bytes.

 Most DSLRs give you the option of taking images in Jpeg or/and in 'RAW' format.
 To edit, view and print pictures, you usually need to end up with files in Jpeg or TIF format.

 I use RAW for important stuff and large Jpeg with no compression for snapshots with the DSLR.
 Then of course I go back to taking a train pic and find that I've forgotten to set the camera back to RAW.
 Dammit.
+As another aside, early Canon RAW files were saved with a .tif file extension just to confuse everyone.

 The downside to the proprietary format RAW files, and of course every manufacturer has their own RAW format, is that you can't really do much with them until they are processed into a more useful file format that you then play with in Photoshop or some other tool.
-This process is called 'RAW conversion' and can be done with software from the camera manufacturer or in some of the high end imaging programs.
+This process is called 'RAW conversion' and can be done with software from the camera manufacturer or in some of the high end imaging programs such as Photoshop's Camera RAW.
 Most conversions can give you a TIF file, which is 'lossless' (not compressed at all) and can be quite large...
 And as an aside, the more 'bits' (8 bit vs 16 bit etc) the better, as this gives you more tone levels in your image.
-Think of the old computer screens with 16 colours vs the millions that we have today.
-Admittedly, few programs and printers can handle 16 bit yet, but in the future...
-As another aside, Canon RAW files are saved with a .tif file extension just to confuse everyone.
+Think of the old computer screens again with a few colours vs the millions that we have today.
+Admittedly, not all programs and printers can handle 16 bit yet, but in the future...

 Camera settings - I've been using ISO 200 for most shots.
 Color matrix is set to high chroma slide film (default is too 'green' for me for trains and cars, although pumpkin orange looks a bit electric under high chroma), sharpening =0 ('they' say you should sharpen in Photoshop).
 Note that most of those settings only apply to saved Jpeg files - if you are saving RAW, you make those tweaks in Photoshop.

 The most important thing I've found is the importance of getting the white balance right, as those crazy colour casts can be a little annoying to correct in Photoshop.
 Taking a pic of a suitable grey card that you can use as a control when doing RAW conversion seems to do the trick nicely.
+If you have a good eye, you can use that to do your own adjustments in RAW conversion.

 Skill wanted